 It's also important to readers, who have invested time into your character, have fallen in love with your character, who identify with your character.
 It's important to them that a film does their favourite character justice.

 Good casting when adapting a book to screen is key and good casting comes from those making the film actually reading THE BOOK (not just a screenplay version), and getting a real sense of the character.
-As a screenwriter and an emerging filmmaker myself, I understand the casting process (and that it not only comes down to who suits the role but also cast availability, budget, whether your dream cast actually like the script and want to be attached etc), yet it always concerns me when a casting director is unfamiliar with characters that have come from literature.
+As a screenwriter and filmmaker myself, I understand the casting process (and that it not only comes down to who suits the role but also cast availability, budget, whether your dream cast actually like the script and want to be attached etc), yet it always concerns me when a casting director is unfamiliar with characters that have come from literature.
 This doesn't mean necessarily sticking exactly to details, but you have to know the character.
 Also, if you're going to change things you have to make it work (NB Jennifer Lawrence's character in Silver Linings Playbook is a 38 year old divorcee in the book - Jen's Oscar tells me that choice clearly worked).

 But we know from experience that casting for a well loved character can be done brilliantly - to the point where an author weeps with joy at seeing their beloved creation walking and talking the way they intended - or it can go horribly, HORRIBLY wrong.